 To calculate the average number of active users, you must divide the total number of users per day/month by the number of days/months.

-Considering all the metrics we mentioned, you will significantly increase SaaS engagement.
+Considering all the metrics we mentioned, you will significantly increase SaaS customer engagement.

-If you’re clear on how to measure your customer engagement and satisfaction, what are some ways you can improve these metrics?
+If you’re clear on how to measure your SaaS customer engagement and satisfaction, what are some ways you can improve these metrics?
 There are special tools you can use for this.
-Here are some most common user engagement examples:
+Here are some most common SaaS customer engagement examples:

 Email marketing allows you to remind your users about yourself.
 You can use it to regularly send customers promotional offers and personalized messages, the introduction of new features, and so on.
 Popular email marketing tools include SendGrid, Mailchimp, and SendPulse.